-As at December 31, 2023, the carrying amount of cash and cash equivalents, restricted cash, accounts receivable, contribution receivable, financial derivative receivable and deposits represent the Company's maximum credit exposure.
+As at December 31, 2024, the carrying amount of cash and cash equivalents, restricted cash, accounts receivable, contribution receivable, financial derivative receivable and deposits represent the Company's maximum credit exposure.
 The Company's cash and cash equivalents are held on deposit with Canadian chartered banks.
 The Company's contribution receivable is outstanding from the Government of Canada and the Company's financial derivative receivable is outstanding from Canadian chartered banks.

 Headwater's receivables from its crude oil and natural gas sales are subject to normal credit risk.
-During the year ended December 31, 2023, the Company sold its crude oil and natural gas production to various counterparties with one counterparty accounting for 80% of sales (93% of sales for the year ended December 31, 2022).
+During the year ended December 31, 2024, the Company sold its crude oil and natural gas production to various counterparties with no single counterparty accounting for greater than 35% of sales.
 Headwater mitigates the risk of loss by ensuring its counterparties are credit-worthy or investment grade as ranked by reputable credit agencies, or by periodically entering into parental guarantees.
 Headwater historically has not experienced any collection issues.
 Payment of crude oil and natural gas sales occurs on the 25th day following the month of sale.
-As a result, the Company's production revenues are current.
+As a result, the Company's production revenues receivable are current.